Albrumn/Albrumn/README.md

 ### Hi there 👋

+🎓 In college, I studied game design/development with technologies like Unity, Unreal, and GameMaker.
+👨‍💼 Nowadays, I am a professional web developer, working on responsive, dynamic websites.
+🎮 From time to time, I'll even work on a web-based game!

 <!--
 **CoryDerGrosse/CoryDerGrosse** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.